 Parents are not allowed to drive onto or park on the school car park to 'drop' children off to school in the morning or to collect after school.
-The car park barrier/gates closes at 8.30am opens again at 3.30pm.
+The car park barrier/gates closes at 8.30am and opens again at 3.30pm.
 This is for the safety of all children and adults.
 Children must be closely supervised during drop off and collection times and encouraged to use the designated pathways to access both buildings.
 It is illegal to park on the zig-zag lines outside the school gates.
+If you think you need access to use the car park, you must complete an application form and provide evidence that will be reviewed by the Headteacher.